Subject Area: Social Sciences

 Component 3: Applied Psychology

-Psychology can lead to many careers such as clinical psychology, counselling, educational psychology, forensic psychology and occupational psychology.
-It is useful for any career involving people, and it is studied as part of other university courses, such as Education, Sport Studies, Business Studies, Medicine, Nursing, Speech Therapy, Occupational Therapy, Media Studies.
+You will develop many employability skills through A level Psychology, such as team working, problem solving, data analysis, presentation skills, and how to carry out research.
+Psychology can lead to many careers including clinical psychology, counselling, educational psychology, forensic psychology, and occupational psychology.
+It is a useful subject for any career involving people, and is studied as part of other university courses, such as Education, Sport Studies, Business Studies, Medicine, Nursing, Speech Therapy, Occupational Therapy, and Media Studies.
+Psychology can also be used as a science subject for entry to many higher education courses, including medicine.